 Recent research shows that CGRP levels are higher in migraine sufferers during an attack.
 While they don’t know why that’s the case, they do know targeting it seems to help.

-While Aimvoig was first to the market, there are several different anti-CGRP treatments currently in development and starting to make headlines, including galcanezumab (Emgality®) and fremanezumab (Ajovy®).
+While Aimovig® was first to the market, there are several different anti-CGRP treatments currently in development and starting to make headlines, including galcanezumab (Emgality®) and fremanezumab (Ajovy®).

-Even though promising results are beginning to emerge, these treatments are still too expensive for many migraine sufferers, with Aimvoig currently coming in at $575/month.
+Even though promising results are beginning to emerge, these treatments are still too expensive for many migraine sufferers, with Aimovig® currently coming in at $575/month.
 In addition, insurers aren’t rushing to cover these treatments and are instead making patients jump through several hoops.
-In addition, it’s still unknown if it’s safe during pregnancy.
+Plus, it’s still unknown if they’re safe to use during pregnancy.

 As you know, migraine medication currently comes in a few forms: tablets, nasal sprays, and injections.
 Zosano Pharma’s currently testing a new delivery method—a migraine patch.
 In a report for KFVS 12, reporter Robbyn DeSpain says: “The system uses tiny needles coated with medication to deliver a migraine drug right into the bloodstream.”